StreetStrider/express-toss/readme.md

   throw NotFound({ username: 'username' })
 }))
 ```
 — `Wrong(code, [options])` creates new specific error *factory*.
-Calling that constructor creates error *instance*.
+Calling that factory creates error *instance*.
 This instance can be throwed/rejected or sync-returned to indicate error situation.

+# license
+ISC © Strider, 2017.